zroyer/juggle-and-drop/README.md

 ## Features 👀
 * Add, edit, and delete cards and lists
-* Drag and drop cards between and within lists
+* Drag-and-drop cards between and within lists
-* Drag and drop cards lists on the board
+* Drag-and-drop cards lists on the board
 * Add and delete boards

 ## Setup 🚀